-25 Related party transactions
+23 Related party transactions

 The Company has taken advantage of the exemption contained within paragraph 8(j) and (k) of FRS 101, and has not disclosed transactions entered with wholly owned group companies or key management personnel.
+There were no other related party transactions in the year.